cfinke/Deepgram-PHP/README.md

-An official PHP SDK for Deepgram's API.
+An unofficial PHP SDK for Deepgram's API.